List of politicians affiliated with the Tea Party movement

 The following American politicians were affiliated with the Tea Party movement, which was generally considered to be conservative, libertarian-leaning, and populist.
 The Tea Party movement advocated for reducing the U.S. national debt and federal budget deficit by reducing federal government spending and taxes.
 It was not a single, formal political party, but rather represented by activist groups such as the Tea Party Patriots and the Tea Party Express.
-The Tea Party Caucus served as the main coalition of Tea Party-affiliated representatives and senators in Congress and was often described as having a voting record resembling that of a third party.
+The Tea Party Caucus was the main coalition of Tea Party-affiliated representatives and senators in Congress and was described as having a voting record resembling that of a third party.
 The Liberty Caucus and Freedom Caucus are closely associated with the Tea Party movement and many members of the Tea Party Caucus shifted to them following its dissolution around 2016.
 Tea Party members were almost entirely from the Republican party although attracted support from the Libertarian party as well; the following list of politicians were members of the Republican Party while in office unless otherwise noted.